sharovik/devbot/documentation/dictionary.md

 ##Dictionary
-It is the functionality by which the DevBot understand what kind of event he need to trigger for your message.
+This is the functionality by which the DevBot understand what kind of the event he need to trigger for your message.
+Currently it is a simplified version, where we go through simple json file and search by regexp the matches and if match was found, bot run the logic for that message.

 ###The dictionary database
 Currently I used the simple way of storing data for dictionary messages - simple json file.
 You can find it here `internal/dictionary/slack_dictionary.json`.